 Serve them immediately with your dip of choice.
 Here, they are shown dipped in unsweetened ketchup:

-Microwaving the fries before baking them is optional.
+- Microwaving the fries before baking them is optional.
 But if you don't microwave them first, the fries retain some of their crunch even when baked for a long time.
-I tried both versions, and we all liked the microwaved version better.
+I tried both versions, and my family preferred the microwaved version.

 Recipe FAQs

-Yes.
-It's a good substitute.
-But you should be aware that in terms of flavor and texture, it won't be exactly the same.
+No. They are a good substitute, but in terms of flavor and texture, it's not exactly the same.
 These fries are delicious, but they lack the texture that only starchy potatoes can offer - crispy on the outside and soft on the inside.

 Serving Suggestions